Your Computer Hardware Matters

 Think of the CPU as a person working at a desk doing work.
 The faster the person can work, the more they can get done in a given time period.
 The speed of the processors today are measured in Giga-hertz (aka Ghz).
 This speed is typically in the 2 to 3 range (like 2.2Ghz or 3.1Ghz).
 Another more important aspect of your CPU is the ‘number of cores’.
 Now let’s adjust the analogy a little; think of the cores as clones of the person.
 So, if you have a 2.5Ghz CPU with dual (2) cores, you now have 2 people at the desk each working at the 2.5Ghz speed.
 If you have a quad (4) core CPU, then you have 4 people at the desk each working on 2.5Ghz.
 If you have a single (1) core CPU, then there is just the one person.
 With this understanding, you can compare a dual-core CPU at 1.8Ghz to a single-core CPU at 2.8Ghz, and which is faster?
 The dual-core is like 2 people each working at 1.8Ghz, so let’s call that 3.6 total Ghz (2 times 1.8) vs one person working at 2.8Ghz.
 So the slower speed, but with more cores is actually more performant.

-General recommendation: quad-core processor
+General recommendation: 6 or more core processor

-Minimum recommended: dual-core processor
+Minimum recommended: quad-core processor

 2: The amount or memory or RAM